 Mailchimp’s Pricing for Transactional Emails

-Mailchimp’s transactional email service is a paid add-on for its users.
+Mailchimp’s transactional email service is a paid add-on for its users and is only available on several pricing plans.
 It’s designed to send transactional emails from websites and applications via a delivery API.

 Transactional emails include order confirmation, shipping confirmation and updates, order refunds, and subscription confirmations.